SEKOIA-IO/documentation/docs/xdr/features/detect/iocdetection.md

 ### How far in the past is retrohunting performed?

-Our IOC detection will perform a retrohunt based on the valid period of the indicator (valid from and valid until).
+Our IOC detection will perform a retrohunt based on the valid period of the indicator (`valid from` and `valid until`).

-By default, 5 additional days are always added to handle cases where the indicator has a specified valid period.
+By default, we always add 5 additional days of retrohunt to the `valid from` value.
+If the `valid from` of an indicator is empty, it means that retrohunt will start 5 days before the current date.

 ### Is retrohunt performed immediately after I import an indicator?